sass/sass/doc-src/SASS_CHANGELOG.md

 * Sass now supports using ids as values in SassScript as defined in the CSS Basic User Interface Module.
 They're treated as unquoted strings.

+* SassScript strings and `@import` directives now support the full CSS string grammar.
+This includes handling escape codes and ignoring backslashes followed by newlines.

 * When the `sass` and `scss` executables encounter an error, they will now produce a CSS file describing that error.
 Previously this was enabled only for `--watch` and `--update` mode; now it's enabled whenever a CSS file is being